istopwg/ippsample/DEVELOPING.md

 The top of each source file contains a header giving the purpose or nature of the source file and the copyright and licensing notice:

-    /*
+    //
-     * Description of file contents.
+    // Description of file contents.
-     *
+    //
-     * Copyright 2017 by Apple Inc.
+    // Copyright © YYYY by the Printer Working Group.
-     *
+    //
-     * Licensed under Apache License v2.0.
+    // Licensed under Apache License v2.0.
 See the file "LICENSE" for more
-     * information.
+    // information.
-     */
+    //

 ### Header Files